Foreign Emoluments Clause: Foreign emoluments

 The word "emolument" has a broad meaning.
 At the time of the Founding, it meant "profit", "benefit", or "advantage" of any kind.
 Because of the "sweeping and unqualified" nature of the constitutional prohibition, and in light of the more sophisticated understanding of conflicts of interest that developed after the Richard Nixon presidency, most modern presidents have chosen to eliminate any risk of conflict of interest that may arise by choosing to vest their assets into a blind trust.

 As the Office of Legal Counsel has advised, the Constitution is violated when the holder of an "Office of Profit or Trust", like the President, receives money from a partnership or similar entity in which he has a stake, and the amount he receives is "a function of the amount paid to the [entity] by the foreign government."
 This is because such a setup would allow the entity to "in effect be a conduit for that government", and so the government official would be exposed to possible "undue influence and corruption by [the] foreign government."
 The Department of Defense has expressly held that "this same rationale applies to distributions from limited liability corporations."

 Presidential

 Traditional treatment

 Foreign states often present the President of the United States with gifts.
 While President, George Washington received a painting of, and key to, the Bastille from the Marquis de Lafayette, as "a tribute Which I owe as A Son to My Adoptive father."
 After leaving office, Washington also took home to Mount Vernon a painting of Louis XIV that he had received as a gift from a French diplomat who had been his aide during the American war of independence.
 However, nothing is known about Washington's motivations, or whether he considered the emoluments clause to apply to either gift.

 Post-Washington Presidents have traditionally sought permission from Congress to keep gifts.
 Absent permission, the President will deposit the object with the Department of State.
-For example, Andrew Jackson sought permission from Congress to keep a gold medal presented by Simon Bolivar; Congress refused to grant consent, and so Jackson deposited the medal with the Department of State.
+For example, Andrew Jackson sought permission from Congress to keep a gold medal presented by Simón Bolívar; Congress refused to grant consent, and so Jackson deposited the medal with the Department of State.
 Martin Van Buren and John Tyler received gifts from the Imam of Muscat, for which they received congressional authorization either to transfer them to the United States Government or to auction them with proceeds vesting to the United States Treasury.